 Wooden decking is a cost-effective pool choice.
 Many people like wooden pool decks because they can give your pool the natural look you want.
 However, many people don’t like to use wooden decking.
 The reason is, over time, it’ll wear out and you’ll have to replace it.
 Also, wood can be slippery under little feet.
 The best woods for pool decking are pine, cedar, teak, mahogany, and redwood.

 If you are in the market for a new pool with or without amazing pool decking?
 Contact No Limit Pools & Spas in the Phoenix, AZ area.
-We serve the communities of Mesa, Chandler, Grand Canyon, Gilbert and beyond.
+We serve the communities of Mesa, Chandler, Gold Canyon, Gilbert and beyond.
 Give us a call today and let us start designing your new pool.